 The device trusted by first responders

-The Fisher Wallace Stimulator® is cleared by the FDA to treat depression, anxiety and insomnia.
-The Seattle Police Department uses it to improve mental health and wellness, as do thousands of US military veterans.
-Use the device daily for 20 minutes and return it for a full refund within 30 days if your symptoms are not significantly reduced.
+The Fisher Wallace neurostimulation device is cleared by the FDA to treat depression, anxiety, and insomnia.
+The Seattle Police Department uses it to improve officer mental health and wellness, as do thousands of US military veterans.
+In clinical trials, the majority of patients experience relief within two weeks.
+Simply use the device at home for 20 minutes, once or twice a day.
+Return it for a full refund within 30 days if your symptoms are not significantly reduced.

 The brain is an electrical system

-The majority of our customers find drug therapy to be insufficient or wish to avoid the side effects of medication.
-The device may be used safely in conjunction with medication, or as a standalone therapy.
+Many of the people helped by our technology previously found drug therapy to be insufficient or they wanted to avoid the side effects of medication altogether.
+The Fisher Wallace device may be used safely in conjunction with medication or as a standalone therapy.

 Why patients try our technology